bitovi/academy/src/ngrx/9-create-redirect-effects/create-redirect-effects.md

 @diff ./login.effects-login-success-effect.ts ./login.effects.ts only

 </details>

+## Verify Implementation

+At this point, you should be able to login on the login page.
+Note that the `username` and `password`

 > **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-redirect-effects).You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/test-api-effects...create-redirect-effects) on GitHub.